 We are investigating the potential of our TIL therapies in earlier lines of treatment.
 IOV-COM-202 is a Phase 2, multicenter trial that is composed of three cohorts to enroll up to a total of 36 patients.
 In Cohort 1, we intend to enroll advanced unresectable or metastatic melanoma patients who have not received prior immunotherapy including checkpoint inhibitors such as anti-PD-1/anti-PD-L1 therapy.
 The patients will receive lifileucel in combination with pembrolizumab.
 In Cohort 2, we intend to enroll advanced head and neck squamous cell carcinoma patients who are also naïve to prior immunotherapy including anti-PD-1/anti-PD-L1 therapy.
-The patients will receive lifileucel in combination with cell lung cancer patients who have previously received systemic therapy which could include checkpoint inhibitors.
+The patients will receive LN-145 in combination with pembrolizumab.
+In Cohort 3, we intend to enroll non-small cell lung cancer patients who have previously received systemic therapy which could include checkpoint inhibitors.
 This trial is open for patient enrollment (NCT03645928).